EduardoPalomo/elikitaV2/README.md

 ## Project Overview

 Elikita is an innovative project aimed at empowering healthcare practitioners in rural Africa with AI-powered solutions.
-This application leverages Next.js 14 and Supabase to provide a robust, scalable platform for improving healthcare delivery in underserved areas.
+This application leverages Next.js 14, Supabase and Azure technologies to provide a robust, scalable platform for improving healthcare delivery in underserved areas.

 ## Folder Structure